SteveTrabajo/WGS-to-ITM/README.md

-Simple WGS84 to ITM converter
+Simple WGS84 to ITM converter.
 Basic GUI for now - still in development